Monte Paschi unveils new turnaround plan

-MILAN (Reuters) - Banca Monte dei Paschi di Siena (BMPS.MI) unveiled on Monday a tough turnaround plan aimed at regaining profitability and winning investors’ favor to fend off nationalization.
+MILAN, Oct 7 (Reuters) - Banca Monte dei Paschi di Siena unveiled on Monday a tough turnaround plan aimed at regaining profitability and winning investors’ favour to fend off nationalisation.

 In a statement, the bank said it aimed to fully repay state loans taken to plug a capital hole by 2017 and make by then a net profit of 900 million euros ($1.22 billion).